 Shirou: I see.
 I'm sorry I troubled you... um, I'm glad you were awake.

-The Ace Attorney series has both Phoenix/Edgeworth and Apollo/Klavier.
-They are technically "enemies" (prosecution vs defense) but both have worked together in search for the truth.
+- The Ace Attorney series has both Phoenix/Edgeworth and Apollo/Klavier.
+They are technically "enemies" (prosecution vs. defense) but both have worked together in search for the truth.
 Edgeworth needs some defrosting and being hit with some Awful Truths for it to happen, while Klavier is friendly from the get go.

-Caboose from Red vs. Blue is generally a very nice guy, even to the Reds when they attempt to kill him.
+- Caboose from Red vs. Blue is generally a very nice guy, even to the Reds when they attempt to kill him.
 The reason for this is because he's an idiot.
 The Reds themselves don't capitalize on this, though it's debatable whether this is due to them being friendly, or stupid themselves.
 Eventually all of them become Friendly Enemies when its revealed that Blood Gulch is just a training ground for the Freelancers, and they weren't really at war.
 Except for Sarge; he's Red, they are Blue, and that's all he needs to know.

 Caboose: Hey Simmons.
 Um, are you guys coming to attack me?
 Um, because I'm kinda busy right now.
 Do you think you could attack me later maybe, like, uh, like next week?